JVong0812/JVong0812.github.io/index.md

 # James’s Portfolio

-I am an Art major who plans to graduate in 2027.
+I am an Art major at Cal State Fullerton who plans to graduate in 2027.
 I took CPSC 120 since I was somewhat interested in programming and have always considered it as an alternative career path if art or animation doesn't work out so well.

+# Comupter Science Projects

+My GitHub page is https://github.com/JVong0812.

-# Favorite Labs
+# Favorite Labs from CPSC 120L

 * Lab 4